• English

 Breakthrough Action for Social & Behavior Change

-This website is made possible by the generous support of the American people through the United States Agency for International Development (USAID) under the Health Communication Capacity Collaborative (HC3) Cooperative Agreement #AID-OAA-A-12-00058.
-On-going support is provided by Breakthrough ACTION with support from USAID's Bureau for Global Health, under Cooperative Agreement #AID-OAA-A-17-00017.
-Breakthrough ACTION is based at Johns Hopkins Center for Communication Programs (CCP).
-The contents of this website are the sole responsibility of Breakthrough ACTION and do not necessarily reflect the views of USAID, the United States Government, or Johns Hopkins University.
+This website is made possible by the generous support of the American people through the United States Agency for International Development (USAID).
+The Ebola Communication Network was originally developed by the Health Communication Capacity Collaborative (Cooperative Agreement #AID-OAA-A-12-00058) and expanded under Breakthrough ACTION (Cooperative Agreement #AID-OAA-A-17-00017) both under the leadership of Johns Hopkins Center for Communication Programs.
+The contents of this website do not necessarily reflect the views of USAID, the United States Government, or Johns Hopkins University.

 United States Agency for International Development